Key Takeaways from HSMA E-Day

 Last, but not least, overall data security must be part of that process.
 Most hotels do not have sufficient data security in-house, where in this case, it’s best to let a specialized lawyer look at this in order to consider all pitfalls and set the business up for success.

 This is just a quick peek into the “Transparent Guest” concept.
-We’ll be sharing more detailed content and actionable tips on how to improve your hotel’s data operations and guest profiles in the future.
-Make sure you don’t miss out and sign up for our newsletter today.
+If you don’t want to miss out related concepts, sign up for our newsletter today.